-A.J.Mambi, J.
+MAMBI, J.

-In the District Court of Dodoma at Dodoma, the appellant AMOS MAYOMBE@NYAMANGA was charged with the offence of unnatural offense c/s 154 (1) (a) of the Penal Code, Cap 16 [R.E.2019].
-It was alleged that on the 12th day of April 2021 the accused was alleged to have canal knowledge to one young girl (for purposes of this case 'a victim') against the order of nature.
-It appears from the trial court records the victim was born in 2007 thus by the time (2019) the incident occurred the victim had 12 years old.
+In the District Court of Singida at Singida, the appellant SILVANUS VEDASTUS MKINGIRA was charged with the offence of unnatural offense c/s 154 (1) (a) of the Penal Code, Cap 16 [R.E.2019]. the facts from the prosecution as indicated under the trial records indicates that the accused on the different dates on the month of November 2022 did commit unnatural offence by sodomizing a young boy aged 10 years old. on the 12th day of April, 2021 the accused was alleged to have unlawfully had canal knowledge to one young boy (for purposes of this case 'a victim').
+It appears from the trial court records the victim was born in 2007 thus by the time (2019) the incident occurred the victim had 10 years old.
 The Trial Court found the accused guilty as charged.
 He was convicted and sentenced to 30 years imprisonment.

-Aggrieved, the appellant appealed to this court challenging the decision of the trial District court the following similar grounds:
+Aggrieved, the appellant appealed to this court challenging the decision of the trial District court the following similar six grounds: